-&lt;sup>20 Such a construction would also be completely consistent with principles of national treatment.
-The U.S. offices could not avail themselves of the Non-U.S. Fund Exemption because the Exemption is limited to activities "pursuant to" Section 4(c)(9).
-As a result, the Non-U.S. Fund Exemption would be unavailable to the U.S. offices, and the fund activities of the U.S. offices would be subject to the exact treatment as applicable to a U.S. banking organization.
+20 Such a construction would also be completely consistent with principles of national treatment.
+The U.S. branch could not avail themselves of the Non-U.S. Fund Exemption because the Exemption is limited to activities "pursuant to" Section 4(c)(9)."
+Because the Non-U.S. Fund Exemption would be unavailable to the U.S. branch, the fund activities of the U.S. branch would be subject to the exact treatment as applicable to a U.S. banking organization.